gary-archer/oauth.websample1/README.md

 ## Overview

-An introductory SPA and API code sample, useful when first learning OAuth and understanding endpoints:
+An introductory standards based SPA and API code sample, useful when first learning about OAuth endpoints:

 - The SPA uses the traditional OpenID connect flow, with Authorization Code Flow + PKCE
 - The SPA interacts with an API that validates JWTs and uses claims for authorization